shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-frequency-and-recency-report.md

 ---
-title : Microsoft Invest - Creative Frequency and Recency Report description : Learn how the Creative Frequency and Recency report lets you view the frequecy that users are viewing a specific advertiser's creatives. ms.date: 10/28/2023
+title: Microsoft Invest - Creative Frequency and Recency Report
+description: Learn how the Creative Frequency and Recency report lets you view the frequecy that users are viewing a specific advertiser's creatives. ms.date: 10/28/2023
 ---